rusulh/J124-Final-Project-Hadi/README.md

 <img width="1186" alt="Screen Shot 2023-08-09 at 6 47 36 PM" src="https://github.com/rusulh/J124-Final-Project-Hadi/assets/140214843/cb749204-09f3-423d-8832-a079b7053419">

 > The age group with the highest pregnancy rate in the year 2000 is 18-19.

+5. Using a pivot table, find the total number of pregnancies among teenagers (age 30-39) in the year 1980?

+I created a pivot table.
+In the pivot table I dragged the following fields to the respective areas:
+Rows: Year 1980
+Values (SUM): Pregnancy Count for group age 30-39